-The Land Trust currently manages seven residential service charge sites across England, with responsibility for managing green space on behalf of 4,500 homeowners across the country.
+The Land Trust currently manages eight residential service charge sites across England, with responsibility for managing green space on behalf of 4,500 homeowners across the country.
 We manage these sites in exactly the same way we would manage our country parks and nature reserves and use our five key charitable objectives to drive everything we do.

 We recognise that well-managed green space around developments is what helps create healthy resilient communities.